Readings and Assignments

 Spring Break, no classes

 Note well: Grades will be posted to BanWeb following the final exam period.
-I will not distribute grades via phone or email.
+No grades will be distributed via phone or email.